Almo-ond-tech/pomodachi/README.md

 A pomodoro timer with a mini game.

 Features:

   Breaks:
-    Include a short break that stats after every work session
+    Includes a short break that starts after every work session A long break that starts after every fourth session

   Themes:
     Has a mint chocolate themed landing page